String Quartet No. 22 (Mozart): III. Menuetto moderato and Trio

 The original minuet, discovered in 1991 (see above) is noticeably different, stylistically.
-It is built upon a lilting theme in B-flat major, it whereas the minuet that Mozart decided to include begins with a forte B-flat major chord.
+It is built upon a lilting theme in B♭ major, it whereas the minuet that Mozart decided to include begins with a forte B♭ major chord.
 The original minuet also lacks a trio, the middle section of the movement commonly included in the 18th century, which may be one of the reasons that Mozart decided to rewrite the movement.

 The published third movement is a minuet and trio with the tempo marking of Moderato.
-The minuet is in B-flat major and the trio is in E-flat major.
+The minuet is in B♭ major and the trio is in E♭ major.
 The first violin states the main thematic material of this movement and the other instruments accompany with ostinato figures.
 While not given large thematic material as in the previous movements, the cello is given the final note of both sections of the trio without any other voice playing.